 Chain hotels dot all of Albuquerque’s neighborhoods, particularly near the airport and in the Midtown, Uptown, and Eastside neighborhoods.
 If you’re looking for boutique hotels, Hotel Albuquerque and Hotel Chaco offer distinctly New Mexican style within walking distance of Old Town.
 In Downtown, Hotel Andaluz and Hotel Parq Central occupy historic buildings and deliver luxurious guest rooms and roof-top cocktail lounges.

 If you want to get outside the city center, Los Poblanos Historic Inn and Organic Farm delivers posh accommodations in a bucolic farm setting, complete with a field-to-fork restaurant on site.
 A bit further afield, Hyatt Tamaya nestles along the Rio Grande Bosque between Albuquerque and Santa Fe.
 The full-service resort has tons of activities to keep you busy, including cultural activities such as pottery and bread baking since the hotel is Pueblo owned.

-Albuquerque is served by the Albuquerque International Sunport, 6 miles southeast of the city center.
+Albuquerque is served by the Albuquerque International Sunport, six miles southeast of the city center.
 More than five million passengers fly through the well-designed, midsized airport each year.
-It offers direct flights to and from several major U.S. cities, including Phoenix, Dallas, Denver, and New York, and service from most of the top airlines in the U.S. More than half of the flights are from Southwest airlines.
+It offers direct flights to and from more than 20 major U.S. destinations, including Phoenix, Dallas, Denver, and New York, and service from most of the top airlines in the U.S. More than half of the flights are from Southwest airlines.